 1. Specialty Hardware or Configuration Requirements

 In some cases, organizations can’t get the hardware or infrastructure that a particular application needs from a public cloud provider.
-For example, if your workload needs a virtual machine (VM) with 24GB of RAM and just two CPUs, a public cloud provider will most likely offer you the biggest instance type it has available, which may not be cost effective for you.
+For example, if your workload requires a virtual machine (VM) with a non-standard CPU and RAM configuration, or requires an operating system that is not supported in any public cloud provider, deployment into a private cloud environment may be your only viable option.

 2. Governance or Regulatory Requirements